 Catching the bus

-Travelling to campus by bus is really easy – buses run past the Parkinson Building every 3 minutes during the day.
-These services include the number 1, 6, 28 and 97 and are operated by First Bus Leeds.
+Travelling to campus by bus is really easy – buses run past the Parkinson Building every few minutes during the day.
+These services include the number 1, 1B, 6, 26, 28, 29A , 56 and 97 - many of these are operated by First Bus Leeds.

-The West Yorkshire Combined Authority recently introduced the Leeds Core Bus Network.
-The network is made up of 18 bus lines that run every 15 minutes.
-With their new colour-coded bus lines, maps, and improved information at bus stops, it has never been easier to travel in Leeds!
-For more information, please see updates to the Leeds Core Bus Network.
+The Leeds Core Bus Network is made up of 18 bus lines that run every 15 minutes.
+With colour-coded bus lines, maps, and improved information at bus stops, it has never been easier to travel in Leeds!
+For more information, please see the Leeds Core Bus Network.

 For more information on bus services across Leeds and West Yorkshire, visit the Metro website.